 OKRs and ‘time management’ are topics that are dependent upon each other to a high degree.
 Something to deeply consider is you cannot manage time as we all have the same amount – 24 hours per day.
-You can, however, improve the way you handle yourself within 24 hours.
+However, you can improve how you handle yourself within 24 hours.

-We can use any technique such as for example, time boxing, but if we are not working on our identified priorities time boxing will not help that much.
+We can use any technique, such as time boxing, but if we are not working on our identified priorities, time boxing will not help that much.

-In the context of OKRs prioritization is not an individual exercise but a joint team exercise to establish our clear priorities.
-Clarity of priorities, however is very difficult to achieve without clarity of vision and strategies.
+In the context of OKRs, prioritization is not an individual exercise but a joint team exercise to establish our clear priorities.
+Clarity of importance, however, is only possible to achieve with clarity of vision and strategies.